JuliaDynamics/TimeseriesSurrogates.jl/docs/src/methods/fourier_surrogates.md

 To assess the contribution of different frequency components to the structure of a time series, the [`SpectralPartialRandomization`](@ref) algorithm only randomises phases above a frequency threshold.
 The threshold is chosen as the lowest frequency at which the power spectrum of the original time series drops below a fraction $1-\alpha$ of its maximum value (such that the power contained above the frequency threshold is a proportion $\alpha$ of the total power, excluding the zero frequency).

-I've made a little comparison between the two methods in the figure below.
-The most obvious difference is at $\alpha = 0$, for which the 'absolute' Ortega method the surrogate is drastically different from the original (Lorenz) time series.
-By contrast, for $\alpha = 0$ with the 'relative' method (panel b) the original time series is the same as the surrogate (there has been `0.0` randomization of the original time series).
-For progressively increasing values of $\alpha$, the 'relative' method gradually erodes the chaoticity of the original time series.

-Clicking through the figures below to compare the behaviour of the three partial randomization algorithms for various values of $\alpha$.
+Click through the figures below to compare the three algorithms for various values of $\alpha$.

 ```@raw html
 <!DOCTYPE html>